Gi-PerSS/tif2webp/README.markdown

 - **No Arguments**: Scans the current directory for subdirectories containing TIFF files and processes them.
 - **Directory Path**: Processes the specified directory.
 - **TXT File Path**: Processes directories listed in the provided TXT file.
+- **-o, --output_dir**: Specifies the root directory where the converted files will be saved.
+If not provided, the converted files will be saved in a directory with the suffix `_webp` next to the source directory.

 ### Example Commands